bechtle/mushroomobser-dataset/README.md

 The most recent year is always used as test dataset, all the other years as training dataset.

-The dataset collected can be downloaded [here](https://www.google.com).
+The dataset collected can be downloaded [here](https://www.dropbox.com/sh/m1o91dwd1nto6w0/AABuDQVJWTq04lL_yaF_G2MFa?dl=0).

-Additionally json files containing additional information about each image can be downloaded [here](https://www.google.com).
-The json files contain a list of dictionaries, each dictionary contains following information about the image, if image[thumbnail]=1 the image belongs to the clean dataset as well:
+Additionally json files containing additional information about each image can be downloaded from the above link as well.
+The json files contain a list of dictionaries, each dictionary contains following information about the image, if image[thumbnail]=1 the image belongs to the clean dataset:
 ```python
 {'date': '2006-05-21 07:17:22',
  'gbif_info': {'canonicalName': 'Xerocomells dryophils',